Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Results

 We now define semi-device-independent causal inequalities, whose violation witnesses the fact that the experimental data cannot be explained by a semi-device-independent causal model.
 Given a set of experimentally measured correlations $\{p(abc|xyz)\}$ and a description for the operations of Alice $\{\bar{A}_{a|x}\}$, the existence of a causal model that describes this experiment is a membership problem that can be solved via semidefinite programming (SDP)~\cite{boyd04,bavaresco19}.
-Should the experimental data \textit{not be able} to certify an indefinite causal order, this SDP provides us with the exact causal model that describes the data.
-Alternatively, should the experimental data \textit{be able} to certify indefinite causal order, it is guaranteed that there exists a hyperplane that separates the experimental data from the set of correlations that can be described by semi-device-independent causal models.
+Should the experimental data \textit{not be able} to certify an ICO, this SDP provides us with the exact causal model that describes the data.
+Alternatively, should the experimental data \textit{be able} to certify ICO, it is guaranteed that there exists a hyperplane that separates the experimental data from the set of correlations that can be described by semi-device-independent causal models.
 This hyperplane can be obtained by the solution of the dual problem associated to the membership (also called the primal) SDP, and used to construct an inequality of the form

 where $\{\alpha^{abc}_{xyz}\}$ is a set of real coefficients obtained as the solution of the dual problem.
-We show that this inequality is satisfied if and only if the data comes from an experiment that: (1) implements a process that is causally separable and (2) implements the specific instruments $\{\bar{A}_{a|x}\}$, regardless of what operations are performed by Bob and Charlie.
-Therefore, the violation of this inequality implies that whichever process is being analysed demonstrates indefinite causal order as long as one can guarantee that the hypothesis that the exact instruments $\{\bar{A}_{a|x}\}$ were implemented Alice holds.
-The derivation of Ineq.~\eqref{eq::inequality}, as well as the primal and dual problems can be found in App.~\ref{app::SDPcausalmodels}.
+We show that this inequality is satisfied if and only if the data comes from an experiment that: (i) implements a process that is causally separable and (ii) implements the specific instruments $\{\bar{A}_{a|x}\}$, regardless of what operations are performed by Bob and Charlie.
+Therefore, the violation of this inequality implies that whichever process is being analyzed demonstrates ICO as long as one can guarantee that the hypothesis that the exact instruments $\{\bar{A}_{a|x}\}$ were implemented by Alice holds.
+The derivation of Ineq.~\eqref{eq::inequality}, as well as the primal and dual problems, can be found in App.~\ref{app::SDPcausalmodels}.

 Any set of coefficients $\{\alpha^{abc}_{xyz}\}$ that satisfy the constraints of the dual problem define a valid inequality of the form of Ineq.~\eqref{eq::inequality}.
 However, when the information of the theoretical prediction of the correlations generated in the experiment is available, our method allows one to derive a specific inequality that is tailored to a particular experiment and able to better unveil the noncausal properties of the process being implemented.
 In order to derive an inequality tailored to our experiment, we first calculate the theoretically expected set of probability distributions $\{p_\text{theory}(abc|xyz)\}$, using the instruments and quantum switch process provided in App.~\ref{app::choioperators}.
 Then, by computationally evaluating the dual SDP problem for this set of theoretical probability distributions and the proposed operations of Alice, we obtain the coefficients $\{\alpha^{abc}_{xyz}\}$, available at the repository in Ref.~\cite{github_bavaresco}.
 From these coefficients, we calculate an expected theoretical value of $S_\text{theory}=-0.0794$ for a perfect quantum switch.